 Active Noise-Cancelling Headphones Buyers Guide

-Noise-canceling headphones don’t need to be limited to just using when on the plane, although this is one of the greatest uses for the noise-canceling headphone as it shuts out that almost deafening roar of an airplane’s engines perhaps allowing you a peaceful sleep or to help you forget you are even on a plane.
-They are also great for use whenever you need to zone out any ambient noise that might be of a distraction, allowing you to potentially work anywhere in peace and quiet, or simply enjoy what you are listening to without any external distractions.
+Noise-canceling headphones don’t need to be limited to just using when on the plane.
+However, this is one of the most important uses for the noise-canceling headphone as it shuts out that almost deafening roar of an airplane’s engines (perhaps allowing you a peaceful sleep).
+They are also great for use whenever you need to zone out any ambient noise that might be of a distraction, allowing you to potentially work anywhere in quiet, or enjoy what you are listening to without any external distractions.

 What is the difference?

-You may become a bit confused when looking for noise-canceling headphones as a huge array of styles and price ranges will appear, especially when some are marketed as noise isolating, or passive noise-canceling, rather than simply noise-canceling headphones.
-Same difference right?
+You may become a bit confused when looking for noise-canceling headphones as a massive array of styles and price ranges will appear, mainly when some are marketed as noise isolating, or passive noise-canceling, rather than merely noise-canceling headphones.
+Same difference, right?
 Nope!
 Do not think that when you have found a great bargain for a pair of passive noise-canceling headphones that you will be paying for the same technology as a pair of noise-canceling headphones if just a little less quality.

 Noise-isolating headphones block that external noise only through physical means.
-The aim is to create the strongest seal around your ears as headphones or your ear canal as earbuds whilst still being comfortable.
-This greatly reduces any external noise that you can hear.
-Earbuds block out other noises simply by being a snug fit and ensures the only thing you can really hear, is your music.
-Noise isolating, over the ear headphones, will have thick ear cups that aim to reduce and block out as many external noises as possible.
+The aim is to create the most robust seal around your ears like earphones or ear canal as earbuds while still being comfortable.
+This dramatically reduces any external noise that you can hear.
+Earbuds block out other noises by merely being a snug fit and ensures the only thing you can hear is your music.
+Noise isolating, over the earphones, will have thick ear cups that aim to reduce and block out as many external noises as possible.

-Noise-canceling headphones on the other hand, actually use a Digital Signal Processing (DSP) technology that actively seeks out and cancels sound waves from ambient, external noises.
-This means that any noise canceling or active noise cancellation headphones contain an internal microphone and an audio processor that when an external sound is recognized, plays an opposite sound that effectively cancels it out.
+Noise-canceling headphones, on the other hand, actually use a Digital Signal Processing (DSP) technology that actively seeks out and cancels sound waves from ambient, external noises.
+This means that any noise canceling or active noise cancellation headphones contain an internal microphone and an audio processor that, when an external sound is recognized, plays a different sound that effectively cancels it out.
 This is otherwise known as destructive interference.

 This technology is not entirely new and is used frequently in the workforce or during hunting game where workers or hunters need to be able to talk and communicate with one another yet deaden any sound that comes in at a certain decibel.
 This protects their ears.
-The technology used in the noise cancellation headphones that we use for pleasure or office work takes from this but rather can block out ambient noise, such as people talking, the hum of an airplane engine or air conditioning units yet does not do so well with sharp noises, such as a jackhammer, a gun firing, the fire alarm going off or the slam of a door.
+The technology used in the noise cancellation headphones that we use for pleasure or office work takes from this but instead can block out ambient noise, such as people talking, the hum of an airplane engine, or air conditioning units.
+However, they do not do so well with sharp sounds, such as a jackhammer, a gun firing, the fire alarm going off, or the slam of a door.

-Noise cancellation headphones have one up on noise-isolating headphones because you can noise is greatly reduced even if you do not play any music using a high-quality noise-canceling headphone.
+Noise cancellation headphones have one up on noise-isolating headphones because noise can be significantly reduced even if you do not play any music using high-quality noise-canceling headphones.
 A definite positive of these types of headphones, and with noise-isolating headphones as well, is that you can listen to your music at a lower volume, as you do not need an attempt to block out any external sounds that may be coming through.
-You do, however, if walking down the street, for instance, need to be extra aware of your surroundings, as you have no audible notice of dangers such as cars backing out of driveways or bicycles approaching you from behind.
+You do, however, if walking down the street, for instance, need to be extra aware of your surroundings, as you have no clear notice of dangers such as cars backing out of driveways or bicycles approaching you from behind.

 With such an array of choices available, we have compiled a small list of ideas to have in your head as you start to look around.